Master of Arts in Geography

 Master’s Oral Examination

 A two-hour oral examination is required of all students.
-One hour is devoted to the research topic (GEOG 895) and a second hour focuses on a discussion of six foundation works in the discipline selected on individual advisement.
+One hour is devoted to the research topic (GEOG 895) and a second hour focuses on a discussion of six foundational works in the discipline selected on individual advisement.
 The examination or either of its parts may be repeated only once.
-Students must have completed all course work prior to taking the oral examination which can be scheduled only during the fall and spring semesters.
+Students must have completed all coursework prior to taking the oral examination which can be scheduled only during the fall and spring semesters.
 Examination guidelines are available from the graduate advisor.

 The department requires all M.A. students to present a proposal of their research for the Culminating Experience to faculty and peers within a semester of filing the Proposal for Culminating Experience.
 The object is to provide students with useful feedback in the critical developmental stage of the research experience.
 Students present a twenty minute synopsis of their research ideas to faculty and fellow graduate students focusing particularly on linking the research to a broader theoretical framework and presenting a methodology design to achieve the specifically stated objectives.
 This is followed by ten minutes (maximum) for questions and comments.
 Proposal presentations are scheduled as needed.